hsienc/Assignment-2-replication/README.md

 ## Folder

 Please download the newest version of [`Schoellman (2016) replication package`](https://www.openicpsr.org/openicpsr/project/114117/version/V2/view) and rename the package to `Replication package for ECHCD`.
-Here is a sample directory structure that your local folder may look like:
+Here is a sample structure that your local directory may look like:

     .
     ├── Replication package for ECHCD       # Downloaded replication pkg